destinyae/Cypher/README.md

 - [Documentation](#documentation)

 ## Overview
-The purpose of homomorphic encryption is to allow computation on encrypted data.
-Thus data can remain confidential while it is processed, enabling useful tasks to be accomplished with data residing in untrusted environments.
-In a world of distributed computation and heterogeneous networking this is extremely valuable.
+Homomorphic encryption is fundamentally designed to enable direct computation on data while it remains encrypted.
+This means the information can stay confidential throughout its processing, allowing valuable tasks to be conducted even when working with data stored in untrusted or distributed environments.
+In today’s world of distributed computing and heterogeneous networks, this capability is exceptionally important.

-A homomorphic cryptosystem functions similarly to other types of public encryption in the sense that it utilizes a public key to encrypt data and only permits the person with the corresponding private key to access the unencrypted data.
-Its distinctiveness, however, lies in its use of an algebraic system that enables a range of computations (or operations) on the encrypted data.
+A homomorphic cryptosystem shares similarities with other public-key encryption methods: it uses a public key for encryption and restricts decryption to the private key holder.
+Its key distinction, however, lies in its algebraic framework, which makes it possible to carry out various types of computations on the encrypted data itself.